My Approach

 My approach is based on several core tenets, blending existential therapy, cognitive and behavioral activation, Buddhism, and neural network theory.
 Here are some of my thoughts.

 • There’s no change without deep acceptance of our genetics, circumstances, and limitations.
 By acknowledging these factors, we create a meaningful starting point for growth.
-This includes making meaning from struggles, embracing feedback, focusing on one day at a time, and taking personal responsibility for change.

 • We often underestimate how much our social networks and environment shape us.
 By understanding these influences, we can better harness our strengths and navigate our limitations.
 Engineering our environment with positive connections and meaningful daily triggers helps reinforce the life we want to create.